monitoring

 $ virtctl restart <vm-name> -n <namespace>

-This step causes the disk.img to be resized to match the new PVC size.
-While this is primarily needed for filesystem volumes, it’s recommended to always restart for consistency.
+This step resizes the disk.img to match the new PVC size.
+While this is primarily needed for file system volumes, restarting to apply changes is generally recommended.

 Long-term Solutions